katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 We're sorry that your change request didn't make the cut.
 We understand it can be frustrating when your ideas don't get accepted.
-We want you to know that as the project maintainers, we have to weigh the needs of the community as a whole, and sometimes that means making tough decisions.
+We want you to know that as project maintainers, we have to weigh the community's needs as a whole, and sometimes that means making tough decisions.
 We always try to consider many factors when evaluating change requests, and we'll explain the reasoning behind our decisions whenever we can.
-If you're ever unsure about why a request was t urned down, please don't hesitate to ask for clarification.
+If you're unsure why your request was turned down, please ask for clarification.

 ### Common reasons